 - Keep our babies in our bedroom with us until they are at least 6 months of age

-- Not smoke, either in pregnancy or in the same room as our babies
+- Not smoke, either in pregnancy or around our babies

 - Not share share a bed with our babies if we have been drinking alcohol, smoking or taking drugs

 - Never sleep with our babies on on a sofa or armchair

 - Make sure our babies aren’t too hot or cold, and that their heads are uncovered